 This is the key information you need to know about apprenticeships.
-If you are interested in finding out more, read our complete guides to each level, all available below…
+If you are interested in finding out more, read our complete guides to the two levels perfect for after you have completed your A levels below…

-If you’re interested in seeing which companies are currently offering apprenticeships, run by our jobs page.
+If you’re interested in seeing which companies are currently offering apprenticeships that are a great alternative to going to university, run by our jobs page.

 Do you need a degree for your dream career?